Starting An Automatic Car With A Bad Starter

 4. Dashboard lights dim:

-If the dashboard lights dim when you turn the key, it could be a sign that the starter motor is drawing too much power from the battery.
+If you notice the dashboard lights dimming significantly when attempting to start the car, it suggests that the starter motor is drawing excessive power from the battery.

 5. Smoke: